August is MedicAlert Awareness Month

 Who needs to use the Medical Alert Systems?

-If you or a loved one might benefit from wearing a MedicAlert system, please discuss the option with your medical provider.
+If you or a loved one might benefit from wearing a MedicAlert, please discuss the option with your medical care team.
 Do not wait until you suffer an injury or illness before considering wearing one.

 More advanced Medical Alert Systems are now available and include fall detection and GPS, among other features.